 A major Truth in Television trope, as most any guy can tell you.
 If you've known someone for more than 24 hours, his sister is off limits.
 Forever.
 Some reasons behind this are:

-Charlie (and in some cases, Bob) may have a history of being, shall we say, "less than respectful" of their..."conquests" and Bob doesn't want his sister getting the same treatment.
+The boyfriend (and in some cases the brother) may have a history of being, shall we say, "less than respectful" of their "conquests" and the brother doesn't want his sister getting the same treatment.

 open/close all folders